Complete our digitalization check now – 10 questions in 5 minutes: www.simon-kucher.com/dmms

-The DMMS shines the spotlight on digitalization.
-As well as providing a pragmatic self-assessment to evaluate the current circumstances, it also acts as a benchmarking tool, offering companies valuable information about how they perform in a direct comparison to their most successful competitors.
-By re-evaluating the DMMS over a longer period of time, companies are able to follow their progress and see whether they have caught up in the benchmark comparison or whether they have fallen behind.
+The DMMS shines the spotlight on the impact of digitalization.
+As well as providing a pragmatic self-assessment to evaluate the current circumstances, it also acts as a benchmarking tool.
+Companies receive valuable information about how they perform in a direct comparison to their most successful competitors.
+By reevaluating the DMMS over a longer period of time, companies are able to follow their progress and see whether they have caught up in the benchmark comparison.
+Or whether they have fallen behind.

 Figure 1: Example score positioning on a two-dimensional matrix with the typical spread of the ideal path (www.simon-kucher.com/dmms)

 DMMS: Not only diagnoses the status quo, it also advises on what action to take

 The DMMS works in two different ways, as both a score and a whole system.
 The score enables companies to position themselves in the DMMS matrix, as shown in figure 1.
 The company’s positioning is calculated from the answers to five questions, which are asked for each dimension.

 Building on this audit function, the system provides a comprehensive management approach and framework (see figure 2).
 It is designed to close gaps in digitalization progress and always keep monetization in focus.